 The Rosie Project Synopsis

-In Don Tillman, Simsion has created one of the most charming and endearing characters I have come across in literature – he’s quite hard to describe… perhaps think Sheldon from The Big Bang Theory with a touch of Ben Stiller’s character in Meet the Parents and a helping of old world galantry.
+In Don Tillman, Simsion has created one of the most charming and endearing characters I have come across in literature – he’s quite hard to describe… perhaps think Sheldon from The Big Bang Theory with a touch of Ben Stiller’s character in Meet the Parents and a helping of old-world gallantry.

 I listened to The Rosie Project in the audio format narrated by Dan O’Grady.
-I think his delivery really captured Don’s guilelessness and enthusiastic pursuit for happiness, coupled with the insecurities and frustrations he commonly felt when trying to negotiate the minefield of social interaction (listen to an audio sample).
+I think his delivery really captured Don’s guilelessness and enthusiastic pursuit for happiness, coupled with the insecurities and frustrations he commonly felt when trying to negotiate the minefield of social interaction.

 For all the laugh out loud moments, and there were many, the underlying messaging is mature and nuanced.
 Weaknesses can become strengths in the right context, but sometimes we can derive benefit (for ourselves, not just for others) by moderating our behaviour.

-It is not hard to see why the rights for The Rosie Project have been sold to more than 30 countries within a year of its release.
-Graeme Simsion has combined the universal themes of acceptance and the pursuit of happiness with a wonderfully flawed leading man and a colourful ensemble cast — the end result, a truly memorable and uplifting reading experience.
+It is easy to see why the rights for The Rosie Project have been sold to more than 30 countries.
+Graeme Simsion has combined the universal themes of acceptance and the pursuit of happiness with a wonderfully flawed leading man and a colourful ensemble cast.
+The end result is a truly memorable and uplifting reading experience.